Budmeister/budc/README.md

 3. I know that structs currently do not work

 ## Un-implemented Features
-1. `import`ing a Bud file.
+1. Importing a Bud file.
 The item, `import ./path/to/file.bud;` should parse that file and include all its functions and global variables as extern in this file.
 2. Returning arrays or structs from a function
 3. Explicit casting
 4. Comments